404notDeeksha/reactjs-interview-questions/README.md

 9. ### What is babel?

    Babel is a free & open source Js compiler which converts *new, modern Js code (ECMA Script 2015/ES6 & newer)* into *older* compatible versions, so that they can run in older browsers or Js engines.
 This allows developers to use latest language features without worrying about *browser compatibility*.
 It can transpile modern Js as well as supports Typescript & JSX too.

+10. ### What is role of public folder in React app?

+   It contains all *static assets needed by Browser* & not processed by build tools like **Webpack**.
+They are directly accessed by URL, & not processed by build system.

+11. ###  What is role of src folder in React app?

+   It is most important folder in development.
+It contains all source code & logic of application.
+It defines structure, behaviour, styling of the app.
+Only files inside /src are processed by build tools like Webpack.

+12. ### What is role of index.html page in React App?

+   It is entry point of React app.
+It is the first page to be loaded by browser.